 You may be able to get suitable vibration data from the equipment handbook, or from the equipment supplier.
 See Table 1 for examples of vibration levels HSE has measured on equipment in use.
 There are also some databases on the internet which may have suitable vibration data.

 If you plan to use the manufacturer's vibration data you should check that it represents the way you use the equipment (see 'Duties of manufacturers and suppliers') since some data may underestimate workplace vibration levels substantially.
 Ask the manufacturer for an indication of the likely vibration emission of the tool when your employees are using it.
 If you are able to get vibration data from the manufacturer which is for common tools reasonably representative of the way you use the equipment, it should be suitable for you to use in estimating your employees' exposure.
-However, if the only information available to you is the vibration emission declared in the equipment's handbook, it may be safer to double this figure before using it for estimating daily exposures.

 |Road breakers||Typical||12 m/s2|